 Having dealt with fixed systems of gearing throughout my experience as a cyclist, NuVinci's smooth, continuous drivetrain felt exhilarating to try for the first time.
 And its integration with the Bosch e-assist felt seamless.

-Also seamless is the integration of the dynamo lighting (which runs off the battery), and, of course, other standard bakfiets accessories, including mudguards, chain guard, heavy-duty kickstand, and giant loud bell.
+Also seamless is the integration of the generator lighting (which runs off the battery), and, of course, other standard bakfiets accessories, including mudguards, chain guard, heavy-duty kickstand, and giant loud bell.

 The overall look of the Urban Arrow is really - to my eye, at least - incomparable to any other front loading cargo bike currently on the market, in terms of sleekness of presentation.
 And it's more than just the clean lines, the contemporary materials, and the almost architectural minimalism.
 There is an aggressive wooshness to it that communicates speed and excitement, reminding me, more than anything, of one of those raw-finish racing supercars.

 It's an interesting choice of aesthetic for a cargo bike.
 And one that would almost have you forget that these things are designed for everyday family life.
 But perhaps the point Urban Arrow are making, is that family life, and sexy woosh-wooshness, need not be at odds with one another.